-However, while plastic conversion will be the company's prime focus, Sparta will continue to operate several of its existing businesses, through adaptable product and service offerings that not only address a wide range of issues, they provide additional sources of waste plastic.
-With a variety of green services and products that can be utilized by multiple business sectors, Sparta's Capture, Convert & Optimize mentality is becoming a more palatable option to both existing and potential customers and investors.
+While plastic conversion will be the prime focus, Sparta will continue to operate several of its existing businesses, through adaptable product and service offerings that not only address a wide range of issues, but also provide additional sources of waste plastic.
+The demand for sustainable options and Sparta's ability to offer multiple sectors a variety of green services and products means that the Capture, Convert & Optimize mentality is becoming a more realistic option for existing customers, potential customers, as well as investors.

-Under the Sparta GroupTM brand, Sparta still has three existing divisions, while expanding into the flagship-fourth; i.e. plastic conversion.
+Under the Sparta Group[TM] brand, Sparta still has three existing divisions, while expanding into the flagship-fourth; i.e. plastic conversion.
 The existing divisions include:

-Illumineris - the collective term for a group focused on capturing "lost" or "wasted" energy.
-Illumineris provides a complimentary suite of technologies to assist its commercial and industrial clients to save significant amounts of energy from their existing power systems with zero cost out-lay.
-This includes; peak power mitigation systems through energy storage technology - eliminating black-out and brown-out conditions while significantly reducing global adjustment charges; Power-factor and harmonic mitigation that brings plant voltages and currents back in sync while cleaning the electronic power systems - reducing costs through efficiencies and maintenance; LED lighting retrofits - cutting consumption by 60% - 80%; photoluminescent safety products that provide required safety lighting systems with zero energy costs; and loT (Internet of Things) monitoring systems that can measure, monitor and optimize various energy systems in commercial and manufacturing facilities; all intended to help reduce power losses and corresponding costs.
+• Illumineris - the collective term for a group focused on capturing "lost" or "wasted" energy.
+Illumineris provides a complimentary suite of technologies to assist its commercial and industrial clients to save significant amounts of energy from their existing power systems with zero cost outlay.
+This includes; peak power mitigation systems through energy storage technology - eliminating black-out and brown-out conditions while significantly reducing global adjustment charges; Power-factor and harmonic mitigation that brings plant voltages and currents back in sync while cleaning the electronic power systems - reducing costs through efficiencies and maintenance; LED lighting retrofits - cutting consumption by 60% - 80%; photoluminescent safety products that provide required safety lighting systems with zero energy costs; and IoT (Internet of Things) monitoring systems that can measure, monitor and optimize various energy systems in commercial and manufacturing facilities; all intended to help reduce power losses and corresponding costs.

-ReECO Tech - is the collective term for a group of conversion technology companies that collect waste materials with a focus on converting such waste streams into new usable forms while helping develop environmentally sustainable economies.
+- ReECO Tech is the collective term for a group of conversion technology companies that collect waste materials with a focus on converting such waste streams into new usable forms while helping develop environmentally sustainable economies.
 ReECO Tech's services provide a viable option for helping manufacturers reduce waste, save resources, save money and lower their carbon footprint.
-This includes; ReECO Tech Conversion Technologies Ltd. ("ReECO Tech Conversions") - originally a biomass conversion company, focused on sequestering CO2 emissions through waste diversion and converting biomass waste into consumables.
-It has since expanded into the environment-friendly excavation arena, structured to secure long term contracts to help transform communications networks while monetizing the retrieved cleansoil waste into many new usable products; ReECO Tech Electronic Conversions Ltd. ("ReECO Tech Electronics") - an electronics recycling company focusing on recycling and upcycling of old electronic components resulting from our ever increasing rate of change in electronic technology.
-This addition has expanded the ReECO Tech division into the electronic-waste sector.

-SuperNova Performance Technologies Ltd. ("SuperNova) - is focused on green initiatives, especially related to combustion and the transportation sector.
+This includes; ReECO Tech Conversion Technologies Ltd. ("ReECO Tech Conversions") originally a biomass conversion company, focused on sequestering CO2 emissions through waste diversion and converting biomass waste into consumables.
+It has since expanded into the environment-friendly excavation arena, structured to secure long term contracts to help transform communications networks while monetizing the retrieved clean-soil waste into many new usable products; ReECO Tech Electronic Conversions Ltd. ("ReECO Tech Electronics") an electronics recycling company focusing on recycling and upcycling of old electronic components resulting from our ever-increasing rate of change in electronic technology.
+This addition has expanded the ReECO Tech division into the electronic-waste sector. - SuperNova Performance Technologies Ltd. ("SuperNova") is focused on green initiatives, especially related to combustion and the transportation sector.
 SuperNova, opens up new opportunities and initiatives and will look to explore new ventures including, but not limited to, efficient products capable of powering novel generation systems.
-SuperNova holds various previously tested technologies, such as the Hydrogen Power LizardTM, the Tri-PATHTM (hydrogen enhanced,exhaust gas re-compression system) and the TreeFrog Transportation Optimization SystemsTM with plans for future commercialization.
+SuperNova holds various previously tested technologies, such as the Hydrogen Power LizardTM, the Tri-PATHTM (hydrogen enhanced, exhaust gas re-compression system) and the TreeFrog Transportation Optimization SystemsTM with plans for future commercialization.